The Star Product of Uniformly Random Codes: Introduction

 The \textit{star product}, also called the \textit{Schur} or \textit{Hadamard product}, between subspaces $U,V\leq \F_q^n$ is the subspace spanned by the component-wise products of vectors from $U$ and $V$; see~\cite{PELLIKAAN1992369}.
 This operation is attracting increasing attention because of its connections with several areas of coding theory, information theory, and cryptography.

-In the context of quantum error correction, star products have been used to construct stabilizer codes \cite{rengaswamy2020classical,rengaswamy2020optimality,bodur2025schur} and to give an algebraic characterization of binary CSS-T codes \cite{camps2023algebraic}.
+In the context of quantum error correction, star products have been used to construct stabilizer codes \cite{CSST,rengaswamy2020optimality,bodur2025schur} and to give an algebraic characterization of binary CSS-T codes \cite{camps2023algebraic}.
 In secure distributed matrix multiplication (SDMM) and private information retrieval (PIR), the algebraic structure of star products controls communication complexity and security guarantees \cite{PIR2017,SDMM2024}.
 The star product also appears naturally in secret sharing and secure multiparty computation \cite{Cramer1,MPC}, and in linear exact repair schemes for distributed storage \cite{guruswamiwooters,matthewsrepair}.
 In code-based cryptography, star products appear in attacks through distinguishers \cite{10.1007/s10623-014-9967-z,Hormann2023Distinguishing,Mora2022dual}, mostly via squares of codes, i.e., a star product of a code with itself.
-These rely on certain structured codes like generalized Reed--Solomon (GRS) codes typically having a much lower dimension than random codes when starred with themselves.
+These rely on certain structured codes like generalized Reed-Solomon (GRS) codes typically having a much lower dimension than random codes when starred with themselves.
 A well-known exception to this is the (binary) Goppa code that can withstand such distinguishing attacks with carefully chosen parameters \cite{Mora2022dual}.

 The properties of star products have been studied in various algebraic settings \cite{randriambololona:hal-02287120}.
 For special classes of codes, particularly evaluation codes such as Reed-Solomon codes and algebraic geometry codes, star products are well understood and have proven useful in the construction of decoding algorithms \cite{PELLIKAAN1996229,7942048}.
-A notable contribution in this direction is the analysis of the square of a random linear code, $\mathcal{C}^2 = \mathcal{C} \star \mathcal{C}$, where asymptotic estimates of its dimension were derived \cite{cascudo2015squares}.
+A notable contribution in this direction is the analysis of the square of a random linear code, $\mathcal{C}^2 = \mathcal{C} \star \mathcal{C}$ \cite{cascudo2015squares}, where asymptotic estimates of its dimension were derived.
+Alongside this, earlier work \cite{7282444} investigated the dimension of the star product of two random codes by analyzing the linear independence of rank 1 matrices, establishing that the expected dimension equals $\min\{n, k_1k_2\}$ with high probability for certain restricted parameter regimes.